 In 2016 when my wife and I started researching options for investing in some of these with our own money, it was very hard to find a comprehensive list of platforms across all of those investment types.
 While we found some great sites out there about equity crowdfunding and other online alternative investments, they tended to stick within specific categories (like real estate or startups).
 And if the alphabet soup of regulations and rules confused two MBAs with more than a decade each of experience as senior executives, we knew there was an opportunity to help others make some sense of this exciting but confusing landscape.

 So what began as a few Google docs to track what we were learning about the full range of choices eventually became a database of more than 100 different platforms (alongside a blog to share that knowledge with others on the same journey.

 Humans are wired to learn by tinkering, and I strongly believe that tinkering while minimizing risk is still the best way to grow your knowledge and confidence in finance and investing (and plenty of other things!).
 I’m an MBA by training and a CEO by trade, but am a tinkerer at heart.
 As Donella Meadows puts it in her classic book, Thinking in Systems:

-My wife and I are both experienced executives (me on the corporate side, my wife in the non-profit sector) who decided together the best investment we could make at this stage of our lives was maximizing time with our two young kids, and this site is one part of that.
+My wife and I are both experienced executives (me on the corporate side, my wife in the non-profit sector) who love to learn and grow, and help others do the same and this site is one way of doing that.
 We also both believe it’s important for everyone to develop financial literacy so they can better understand and take control of their financial future.

 The Fine Print